diocomweb/website/docs/programs/diode_affiliate_program.md

 ## Overview

-The Diode Foundation Affiliate Program pays a commission in DIODE tokens to registered Affiliates for Subscriptions to Diode products.
+The Diode Foundation Affiliate Program pays a commission in DIODE tokens to registered Affiliates for paid subscriptions to Diode products.

 To participate, simply enroll in the [Diode Foundation Referral Program](https://diode.foundation/docs/programs/ambassador_registration_program.html) and set an Affiliate URL (an article or webpage promoting Diode and referencing your Referral Code).